salesforce/TransmogrifAI/docs/examples/Running-from-Jupyter-Notebook.md

 BeakerX provides a [docker container image](https://hub.docker.com/r/beakerx/beakerx/) on docker hub.

-Assuming your Transmogrify source code is downloaded at `/Users/rdua/work/github/rajdeepd/TransmogrifAI`.
-You can use the `docker run` command to start the container.

-We need the directory above so that we can mount sample notebooks and dataset into the container using docker volumes.

 ### Increase the RAM available to Docker container

 Increase the Memory available to docker containers from the docker UI as shown below

 ![docker-settings][docker-settings]